Skip to content

 MariaDB

 This page describes how ts-sql-query integrates with MariaDB, including dialect-specific behavior, configuration options, and available features.
-It covers the proper setup of a MariaDB connection, guidelines for connection management, and advanced behaviors such as ID retrieval and UUID handling.
+It covers the proper setup of a MariaDB connection, guidelines for connection management, and advanced behaviors such as sequences and UUID handling.

 Info